April 4, 2020 - Godocgen Launched

-On April 4, 2020 Malaysian Time, ZORALab Enterprise had launched a new open-source software product called Godocgen for Go Programmers (also known as Gophers).
-The goal was to help Gophers to generate Go package's documentations and host it with third-party website generator easily.
-This allows Gophers to process his/her software packages without overly relying on the main standard tools.
+On April 4, 2020 Malaysian Time, ZORALab Enterprise had launched a new open-source product called Godocgen for Go Programmers (a.k.a.
+Gophers).
+The goal is to help Gophers to generate Go packages' documentations and host it with third-party website generator seamlessly easy.
+This enables Gophers to process the software packages without getting a long-wait over the standard tools.

 The motivation originated from Holloway was very tired of waiting for some kind of miracles to happen when the initial Go doc web server feature was taken down due to the Go Module migration and requires upgrading efforts.

 After various Go development, Holloway was very sick of issuing terminal command

 $ go doc -all .” every single time for simple tasks like referencing or

 cross-checking Go codes.
 Since the Go doc web server is unavailable and is one

 of the attractive feature in Go Programming Language, something needs to be